Glacier Hike on Spencer Glacier

 With Ascending Path Tours

-From Spencer Whistle Stop, hikers load onto a bus for a 1-mile drive to the edge of Spencer Lake.
-This is where the hike to the glacier begins.
-Groups of 5 or less hike a trail along Spencer Lake and enjoy outstanding views of the glacier and icebergs floating in the lake.
+From Spencer Glacier Whistle Stop, guests will disembark the Glacier Discovery Train and load onto a bus for a one-mile drive to the edge of Spencer Lake.
+This is where the journey to the glacier begins.
+Groups of five or less paddle tandem sea kayaks across Spencer Lake and enjoy outstanding views of the glacier and floating icebergs.

-The 4 hours you spend hiking includes many photo & rest stops to learn about interesting local wildlife, history, ecology, and glaciology.
-At the glacier's edge, you will gear up with helmets and crampons; and learn more safety lessons and crampon practice.
+The time spent kayaking includes photo and rest stops to learn about interesting local wildlife, history, ecology, and glaciology.
+At the glacier's edge, gear up with helmets and crampons, and learn more safety lessons and crampon practice.

-Groups will travel onto the glacier ice itself and have about 3 hours to explore the amazing ice features (blue ice, crevasses, ice caves, etc.) with a skilled and experienced glacier guide.
+Groups will travel onto the glacier ice itself and have about two hours to explore the amazing ice features (blue ice, crevasses, ice caves, etc.) with a skilled and experienced glacier guide.

-Naturalist glacier guides will pace the trip & mileage to the group's fitness level & desires.
-Restroom facilities are available at Spencer Whistle Stop.
+Naturalist glacier guides will pace the trip and mileage to the group's fitness level & desires.
+Restroom facilities are available at the Spencer Glacier Whistle Stop.

 This is a strenuous activity for ages 13-70.
 No experience is necessary.

-This trip operates in all weather conditions with one departure daily.
+This full-day trip operates in all weather conditions with one departure daily from Anchorage and Girdwood.

-- snacks and water provided on the hike;
+- snacks and water provided on the kayak;

 - friendly, skilled, naturalist hiking guide;